bjcosta/landscaping/plants/README.md

   * Fewer other considerations here so we have more choice

   Issues to consider:
-  * Must not be too tall and overly shade southern neighbouring property
+  * Must not be too tall and overly shade southern neighboring property
-  * Unless very small (under fence-line) should not be deciduous as neighbouring property will not like extra leaves in his pool
+  * Unless very small (under fence-line) should not be deciduous as neighboring property will not like extra leaves in his pool
-  * Must not have branches overhanging neighbouring property
+  * Must not have branches overhanging neighboring property
   * Some of them are close to fish pond and cant be species that are toxic to fish